marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

 When I was writing this article I tried to gather some best practices of using `Maybe<T>`.
-Unfotunatelly it was very difficult to provide a comprehensive list.
+Unfortunately it was very difficult to provide a comprehensive list.
 There is not much material on this on the web (I mean using `Maybe<T>` *not* in the FP fashion) and the available material is often contradictory.